Mobile Welder Rates: How Much Do They Charge?

 mobile welder cost breakdown

-Mobile welders typically charge a $60 callout fee for jobs within 25 miles, plus about $2.30 per mile beyond that distance.
-You can use that baseline to estimate mobile welding costs before you book.
+Mobile welders may charge a $60 callout fee for jobs within 25 miles, plus about $2.30 per mile beyond that distance.
+Use that baseline to estimate mobile welding costs before you book.

-Hourly labor often runs from $150 during regular hours to $180 after-hours, so timing can change your total quickly.
-Compared with the national average of $50 to $65 per hour for welders, mobile service costs more because you’re paying for convenience, travel, and rapid response.
+Hourly labor often runs from $150 during regular hours to $180 after hours, so timing can change your total quickly.
+General shop or private welding rates may be lower, but mobile service costs more because you pay for travel, setup, equipment transport, and on-site convenience.

 Mobile Welder Rates by Job Type

-When you compare mobile welder rates by job type, the total usually reflects more than just labor time.
-You’ll often see welding quotes built around the task, not just an hourly clock, because job-based pricing can be cleaner and more predictable for you.
+When you compare mobile welder rates by job type, the total reflects more than labor time.
+You’ll often see quotes built around the task because job-based pricing can give you a cleaner total.

 Job type Typical rate impact